-Consistent with the CTECS Family Engagement Program, we are committed to finding ways to increase opportunities for family and community engagement.
+Consistent with CTECS' family engagement programming, we are committed to finding ways to increase opportunities for family and community engagement.
 Students will be informed about these opportunities throughout the year.
 Teachers and administrators should always work together in the best interests of students.
 The PFO, in collaboration with our Student Council holds several fundraising activities each school year.
 These fundraising efforts are designed to raise money to support various student activities.
-Appendix A - PFO Sign Up Form